Subhalo abundance matching using progenitor mass at varying redshift: Two modes of stellar mass growth imprinted into the Subaru HSC galaxy clustering: Methods

 The second parameter is to control the scatter between $M_*$ and $\Mprog$, $\sigma_M$.
 Although we assume a tight correlation between the two, there could be a non-negligible scatter in the relation.
 To incorporate such a scatter, we perturb $\Mprog$ by multiplying the logarithm of $\Mprog$ with a random number drawn from a Gaussian distribution $\mathcal{N}$ with the mean of $0$ and the standard deviation of $\sigma_M$ \citep{RT16,Yu22} as

-Such a perturbation leads to more low mass subhalos in the resultant subhalo samples for larger $\sigma_M$ because they are more abundant than high mass ones.
+Such a perturbation leads to more low-mass subhalos in the resultant subhalo samples for larger $\sigma_M$ because they are more abundant than high-mass ones.
 Hence, a larger $\sigma_M$ suppresses the overall amplitude of 2PCFs.

 We construct the mass accretion histories \citep[MAHs; see e.g.,][]{Wechsler02,McBride09} of the most massive progenitors (MMPs) to evaluate $\Mprog$ using the halo merger trees obtained with the {\sc ConsistentTrees} code \citep{Behroozi13_consistenttree}.
 The MAHs of MMPs can be seen as the main trunk of each merger tree.
-The available number of the model parameter $\zprog$ is limited by the number of outputs of the mini-Uchuu simulations, i.e., 50 outputs from $z=13.93$ to $z=0$.
+The available number of the model parameter $\zprog$ is limited by \smrv{the number of output snapshots of the simulations}, i.e., 50 outputs from $z=13.93$ to $z=0$ \smrv{for the mini run, and 70 outputs from $z=19.96$ to $z=0$ for the Shin run}.

 The $\Mprog$ model is similar to the SHAM model for luminous red galaxies (LRGs) developed by \cite{masaki13}.
 Following observational suggestions on the growth of LRGs, they assumed that the most massive distinct halos at $z=2$ are the progenitors of LRGs, and identified their descendants at $z\simeq0.3$ as LRGs.
 They found that their model reproduces observed clustering and lensing profiles qualitatively well.
 Our $\Mprog$ model differs in the inclusion of satellite subhalos at $\zprog$ and has higher flexibility as $\zprog$ is a model parameter.